heathprovost/github-quickstart/README.md

 ## Installation

-Setup is performed by simply copying and pasting one of the following commands into your terminal and hitting ENTER.
+Copy and paste one of the following commands into your terminal and hitting ENTER.

 ### Windows PowerShell